crypto5000/celody/README.md

 Note: changing playSpeed does NOT hold pitch constant - as granular synthesis and phase-shift techniques do.

+### module (Type: String, Defaults to "core")

+The module field specifies the logic used to generate the randomness.
+The current modules are all found under the src folder.
+They are "core", "tight", "nutzo", "slowdeep", "chipmunk", "downhill", "uphill", and "seesaw".
+If you don't specify a module, it defaults to the core.

 ### tempo (Type: Number, Required, Recommended between 30 and 150)

 Every stream has a pulse in beats per minute called "tempo".
 The pulse is an equilibrium tempo that forms a backbone to the stream.
 A faster tempo is associated with "focus"-based music.
 A slower tempo is associated with "relaxation"-based music.